ijward/Optima-Partners/README.md

 - `Race Winning driverId` — the driver ID of the race winner
 - `Race Fastest Lap` — the fastest lap time recorded in the race

+**NB: Testing has confirmed that not all races have a position 1 entry in the results dataset.
+The join has been set as 'Inner' so these races will not be output to JSON.
+Requirements need to be clarified and if necessary, join should be updated to 'Left' and retested.**

 ### Troubleshooting

 - **ModuleNotFoundError: No module named 'pandas'**: Install pandas using `pip install pandas`